IP protection Strategies, IP Protection, IP Strategies

 • Encryption and access controls over sensitive information

-• Block chain to authenticate product origin in supply chains
+• Blockchain to authenticate product origin in supply chains

 In advanced technology industries, combining tech and law provides improved protection against theft.